-As of this writing, the prices of the Grindelwald-First Adventure Package ranges from 50 CHF to 120 CHF for adults.
-The package price varies with the number of activities included and whether if you have other travel passes.
+As of this writing, the prices of the Grindelwald-First Adventure Package range from approximately 50+ CHF to 120+ CHF for adults.
+The package price varies with the number of activities included and whether you have other travel passes.
 Here is the table showing you the rates matrix for adults, discounted, and children:

 with Half-Fare Card,